FACTBOX-Foreign offers of aid in response to Libya's floods | Business

 FACTBOX-Foreign offers of aid in response to Libya's floods

-Libya has called for international aid after a devastating flood killed thousands, with many still missing.
+Libya has called for international aid after a devastating flood killed thousands of people, with many still missing.
 Tens of thousands have been displaced.

 Here is some of the aid that countries have sent or are preparing to send.
 QATAR

-At least two planes carrying humanitarian aid from Qatar landed in Benghazi's Benina International Airport in the early hours of Wednesday.
+At least two planes carrying humanitarian aid from Qatar landed in Benghazi's Benina International Airport early on Wednesday.
 The aid included equipment for a field hospital, water pumps, tents, and blankets.
 TURKEY

-Turkey is sending three aircraft to transport a rescue team and humanitarian aid, its foreign ministry said on Tuesday.
+Turkey is sending three aircraft to transport a rescue team and humanitarian aid, its foreign ministry said.
 The rescue team will comprise 168 personnel, two search and rescue vehicles, and two rescue boats.
 ITALY

 Italy on Tuesday said a team including firefighters, and civil protection officials was departing for Libya.
 On Wednesday the defence ministry said two military jets will travel to Libya with more firefighters, logistics supplies and other equipment.
 The naval vessel San Giorgio has also been sent to ensure logistic support.